 Woodgrove manages the trust boundary and using good security practices provides the least-privileged level of access to Alice based on the job performed.
 To maintain a strong security posture, and potentially for compliance reasons, Woodgrove must also be able to track employees’ permissions and access to resources and must be able to revoke permissions when the employment is terminated.

 Alice only uses the credential that Woodgrove maintains to access Woodgrove resources.
 Alice has no need to track when the credential is used since Woodgrove is managing the credential and which is only used with Woodgrove resources.
 The identity is only valid inside of the Woodgrove trust boundary when access to Woodgrove resources is necessary, so Alice has no need to possess the credential.

 Individual employees have changing identity needs, and VCs can augment centralized systems to manage those changes.

 While employed by Woodgrove Alice might need gain access to resources based on meeting specific requirements.
 For example, when Alice completes privacy training, she can be issued a new employee VC with that claim, and that VC can be used to access restricted resources.

 VCs can be used inside of the trust boundary for account recovery.
-For example, if the employee has lost their phone and computer, they can regain access by getting a new VC from the identity verification service trusted by Woodgrove, and then use that VC to get new credentials.
+For example, if the employee has lost their phone and computer, they can regain access by getting a new VC from the identity verification service, that is trusted by Woodgrove, and then use that VC to get new credentials.